Creating Community Changemakers

 How it Works

 Residential: We start each term with a two day in-person residential.
-This is a chance for the group to bond, build trust and and relax together.
-Accommodation, food and basic activities are included.
-We will facilitate a weekend of workshops designed to create a learning plan for each individual young person for the term.
+This is a chance for the group to bond, build trust and relax together.
+Accommodation and shared meals are all included.
+We will facilitate a series of workshops designed to create a learning plan for each individual young person for the term.

 Online Group Calls: Weekly two hour sessions where everyone checks in, learns new tools, and shares challenges and wins.
 This is a space for skillsharing and peer problem-solving, for practicing giving and receiving feedback.